Iglu-OU/IgluX/README.md

 * npm i
 * npm run dev

-Checking for TypeScript and/or Prettier errors
+Checking for TypeScript / Sass / Prettier errors
 * npm run lint

-Checking for Sass errors
-* npm run lint:style

 When code is pushed or merged to the master branch, it's automatically deployed to Netlify via Git Hooks